dtennander/react-lineage-graph/README.md

 The library then contains a few components that can be used to customize the rendering of the graph.

-- `GraphNode` - Component that takes a function as a child that should return the node element.
 - `LineageDetails` - Component that takes a function as a child that should return the details element.
 - `Title` - Tells the view to render a title.